-Each year, more than a million immigrants are granted legal resident status in the U.S. — a feat that not only takes significant effort and paperwork, but serious financial expense, too.
+Each year, more than a million immigrants are granted lawful permanent residence, admitted as temporary nonimmigrants, granted asylum or refugee status, or are naturalized in the United States, according to the U.S. Department of Homeland Security.
+This process for individuals not only takes significant effort and paperwork, but it also incurs financial expense.

 The costs of legal immigration

-- Processing and filing fees, which vary by type of immigration you’re seeking
+- Processing and filing fees, which vary by type of immigration status you’re seeking

 - Various certifications, petitions and waivers required for your permit type